h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/monotone_constraints.rst

 **Note**: In GBM and XGBoost, this option can only be used when the distribution is ``gaussian``, ``bernoulli``, ``tweedie``.
 In GBM also ``quantile`` distribution is supported.

+You can enable monotone constraints consistency check using the system property: ``sys.ai.h2o.tree.constraintConsistencyCheck=true``.
+It checks the parent prediction is in interval of the children predictions.
+It is disabled by default.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~